Kong/docs.konghq.com/app/_src/gateway/upgrade-v2.md

 #### Session plugin

 The following parameters and the values that they accept have changed.
-For details on the new accepted values, see the [Seesion plugin](/hub/kong-inc/session/) documentation.
+For details on the new accepted values, see the [Session plugin](/hub/kong-inc/session/) documentation.

 Old parameter name | New parameter name
 -------------------|--------------------